 2. Get in Touch with Us

 You've got an idea - great!
 We'd love to hear from you.
-Complete an application form and we will assess your application.
-If approved, we will send you an Authority to Fundraise letter for the Climate Council.
+We act as a sounding board and talk through the event with you if you need any advice.

 3. Set a Target